janetvanbilsen/Twitter-Mining-Raspberry_Pi/README.md

-# Continuous rAspberry pi Tweets collection Server (CATS)
+# CATS: Raspbery Pi Twitter Mining Server
-PROJECT consists of a Python script that works w
+CATS (Continuous rAspberry pi Tweets collection Server) consists of a Python script that works w

 Rather than running one Tweepy session a day, which results in tweets that are only from one period of time in the day, this project works with Raspberry Pi to _collect tweets continuously throughout_ (within the Twitter API rate-limit).
 This project is fully open-source under the MIT License.